 Proposed Continuous Insulation R-value: Insulation installed on the exterior.
 See Joint Appendix JA4 for guidance.

 Proposed U-factor: Assembly U-factor from JA4 or CF1R-ENV-02.
-Must be less than or equal to Column 10.
+Must be less than or equal to Column 9 or have an attached CF1R-ENV-02-E to show that a weighted U-factor for multiple assemblies will meet the maximum value in Column 9.

 Appendix JA4 Table: Table number used to determine the R-value or U-factor (e.g., an ICF wall is 4.3.13).